thurgoodb/academic-kickstart/content/authors/admin/_index.md

     url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: "An IT pro, manager & leader focusing on Cloud, SRE, DevOps, MaaS, IaaS, PaaS and all things IT."
+bio: "A dynamic IT leader passionate about building and supporting resilient, scalable, cloud driven solutions.
+I thrive at the intersections of Cloud, SRE, DevOps, IaC and IaaS, turning complexity into clarity and vision into execution.
+I lead with purpose, deliver with precision, and develop teams and technology to operate at their best."

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: "brandon.thurgood@outlook.com"